Guide to Single-Step and Multi-Step Income Statements

 What Do They Indicate?

-A single-step income statement tells you a company’s revenue and expenses for a reporting period and provides the firm’s “bottom line” — net income.
+A single-step income statement reveals a company’s revenue and expenses for a reporting period and provides its “bottom line”: net income.
 In a simple, easy-to-read format, this type of income statement indicates whether the company is reporting a profit or a loss for the reporting period.

 Single-Step Income Statement Pros and Cons

-Pros of Single-Step Income Statements
+Pros of Single-Step Income Statements Cons of Single-Step Income Statements

-Easy to prepare Offers limited information about a business’s financial performance
+Is easy to prepare Offers limited information about a business’s financial performance

-Not cluttered with multiple subtotals No gross margin or operating margin calculation
+Isn’t cluttered with multiple subtotals No gross margin or operating margin calculation

-Can see at a glance how well the business is performing financially May not be sufficient for potential investors and creditors
+Shows at a glance how well the business is performing financially May not be sufficient for potential investors and creditors

-Which Businesses Use Single-Step Income Statements
+Which Businesses Use Single-Step Income Statements?

 Single-step income statements are often used by companies that have a simple business structure, such as partnerships or sole proprietors.